projectatomic/atomic-site/source/docs/nulecule.md

 ### Option 1: Interactive

 Run the image.
-You will be prompted to provide required values that are missing from the default configuration.
+You will be prompted to provide required values that are missing from the default configuration:

 ```
 $ [sudo] atomic run projectatomic/helloapache
 ```

 ### Option 2: Unattended

-1. Fetch an Atomic App with a generated answers.conf file.
+1. Fetch an Atomic App with a generated answers.conf file:

 ```
 $ [sudo] atomic run projectatomic/helloapache --mode fetch --destination helloapache
 ...

 Your application resides in helloapache
 Please use this directory for managing your application
 ```

-2. Mode and modify the answers.conf.sample to your liking.
+2. Mode and modify the answers.conf.sample to your liking:

 ```
 $ mv answers.conf.sample answers.conf
 $ vim answers.conf